7 Tips from Black Therapists on Coping with Anxiety Due to Covid-19 and Racial Trauma

 Sit still and meditate

 Taking a comfy seat in a quiet space may be all you need to feel grounded and zen-like—especially if you’re a working parent.
 “Being a new mom,” says Daniels, “it’s challenging to find the space, that’s why I try to use meditation, deep breathing, basic relaxation, and grounding techniques when my baby’s sleeping.”
-(Here are mini meditations to relieve stress and anxiety.)
+(Here’s how a BIPOC mental health podcast has helped this person through the pandemic.)

 Speak to a higher power—if you believe in one